 4.2.1.
 The air quality data used to assess the pollution climate immediately around each school has used a combination of modelled and measured data.
-Modelled baseline NO2 annual mean concentrations have been taken from the 2013 London Atmospheric Emissions Inventory (LAEI) model.
+Modelled baseline NO2 annual mean concentrations have been taken from the 2013

+London Atmospheric Emissions Inventory (LAEI) model.
 NO2 measurements have been derived for the past ten years (2006-16) for the closest monitoring site to the school from a combination of measurements taken from the London Air Quality Network (LAQN) and Local Authority diffusion tube sites, where available.

-Figure 5 - Localised Air Quality modelling around The William Hogarth Primary School industrial, domestic and commercial combustion, agriculture and long-range transport using the most up-to-date activity data, emission factors and projection factors.
-Figure 5 shows the 2013 LAEI baseline annual mean NO2 concentrations within the vicinity of The William Hogarth Primary School in Hounslow.
-The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked A4 Great West Road.
-NO2 concentrations are predicted to be higher along the northern boundary of the school, which is closest to the main road.
+- 4.2.2.
+Briefly, the LAEI model provides mapped annual mean NO_x, NO2, PM10 and PM{2.5} concentrations on a 20m x 20m basis for the whole of London from a base-year of 2013 for 2020, 2025 and 2030.
+The LAEI uses air pollution emission estimates from a wide range of sources including transport, industrial, domestic and commercial combustion, agriculture and long-range transport using the most up-to-date activity data, emission factors and projection factors.
+Figure 5 shows the 2013 LAEI baseline annual mean NO2 concentrations within the vicinity of the school.
+The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked A12 and Devas Street.
+NO2 concentrations are predicted to be higher along the northern and eastern boundaries of the school, which are closest to the main road. - 4.2.3.
+Nearly 50% of NO_x emissions in London are from road transport.
+Vehicle emissions data for the LAEI modelled road links within 200m of the school, split by source, have been analysed to identify the key sources contributing to NO_2 in the vicinity of the school.
+The pie chart below shows that HGVs account for 7% of the total traffic but contribute 36% of the transport related NO_x emissions locally.